aignas/git-prompt-rs/README.md

 OPTIONS:
         --branch-symbols <branch_symbols>    branch symbols to be used for the output.
 The format is 'ahead|behind' [default: ↑|↓]
+        --colorscheme <colorscheme>          colorscheme to be used.
+Either a preset or comma-separated byte values.
+                                             [default: simple]
     -d, --default-branch <default_branch>    default branch to use when printing diff status [env:
                                              GIT_PROMPT_DEFAULT_BRANCH=]  [default: master]
         --status-symbols <status_symbols>    status symbols to be used for the output.
 The format is 'ok|staged|unmerged|unstaged|untracked' [default: ✔|●|✖|✚|…]

 ARGS:
     <PATH>    Optional path to use for getting git info [default: .]